Why We Fell in Love With Our 1920 Beach Cottage

 4th of July party on the deck

-From the 4th of July parade that passes by our deck (yes, we host brunch!) to the friendly faces we see daily, it’s the kind of neighborhood you don’t want to leave.
+From the 4th of July parade to friendly faces we see every day, it’s the kind of neighborhood that makes you never want to leave.

 cottage kitchen with vintage copper pans on pan rack, butcher block island, and open shelving

-Thanks so much for being here and following along.
-If you’ve ever dreamed of owning an old home, or you already do, I’d love to hear your story in the comments below.
+If you’ve ever dreamed of owning an old home, or you’re already living in one, I’d love to hear your story in the comments.
+There’s just something special about homes that have lived a little life before us.

 Until next time,